sktime/sktime/GOVERNANCE.md

 When no consensus can be found, any core developer can call for a vote at any point during the discussion.

 * The vote will conclude 10 working days from the call for the vote.
 * Votes are public and voluntary.
 Abstentions are allowed.
+You can abstain by simply not casting a vote.
 * All votes are a binary vote: for or against accepting the proposed changes.
 * Votes are casts as comments: +1 (approval) or -1 (rejection).

 For all types of changes, except appointments, the winning condition is a 2/3 majority of the votes casts by core developers including CC members.
 If the proposed change cannot gather a 2/3 majority of the votes cast by core developers (including CC members), the decision is escalated to the [Stage 3: conflict resolution](#Stage-3:-conflict-resolution).

 For appointments, winning conditions vary depending on the role as described in the [section on roles](#Roles) above.
 Appointment decisions are not escalated to the CC.
 If the nomination cannot gather sufficient support, the nomination is rejected.

 ### Stage 3: conflict resolution
 If the proposed change cannot gather a 2/3 majority of the votes cast, the CC tries to resolve the deadlock.